 This is done by educating and inspiring health and care professionals to deliver universal personalised care that takes into account an individual’s strengths, needs and expectations, in order to deliver the right care for them.

-A passionate team, they set the standards for evidence-based personalised care training, providing a robust quality-assurance and accreditation framework for training providers and commissioners along with a central learning hub for health and care professional learners.
+They set the standards for evidence-based personalised care training, providing a robust quality-assurance and accreditation framework for training providers and commissioners along with a central learning hub for health and care professional learners.

 The PROMPT Maternity Foundation provides a multi-professional training programme which was initially introduced to North Bristol NHS Trust.
 It has been shown to improve outcomes for real women and their babies.